svtk/AtomicKotlinCourse/Object-Oriented Programming/Complex Constructors/Exercise 1/task.md

 ## Complex Constructors (#1)

-Add the primary constructor that initializes a maze contents using the maze representation in a string.
+Modify the primary constructor of the `MazeImpl` class to initialize a maze contents using only the maze representation in a string.
+Calculate `width` and `height` properties based on the maze representation.
 Use the auxiliary function `createGameElement()` (defined in `GameElements.kt`) to create an element by using a given character.